 While lice can’t fly and a major house cleaning is not necessary, it is best to do some light cleaning and laundry to ensure the treatment’s success.
 Lice can fall off onto bedding and carpet, so vacuuming and changing bed sheets is important.
 Additionally, Baby‘s car seat, pajamas, and towels should be cleaned daily until the lice are gone.
 Any stuffed animals or other toys that have come in contact with Baby‘s head can be placed in a sealed plastic bag for two weeks to ensure that no lice remain.

 For many children, getting lice is nearly inevitable.
 Contact with children known to have lice should be avoided if possible, but there is a good chance that Baby will get lice at some point during childhood.
-Have a lice comb on hand, and if you find that lice have made a home on Baby‘s head, treat her right away, and they’ll be a thing of the past before you know it.
+Have a lice comb on hand, and if you find that lice have made a home on Baby‘s head, treat them right away, and they’ll be a thing of the past before you know it.